 American Scouters report all kinds of different policies and experiences concerning uniforms.
 Some troops have very strict uniform regulations while others let the boys wear what ever they want to.

+We have some information on individual Scouts.
 Some U.S. Scouters have provided us their personal experiences concerning their Cub and Scout experiences.
 We also have some portraits thast we have been able to identify.
 Please send along a short write up of your experiences so we can add to our accounts here.

 Marion Burnell from Sound Bend, Washiongton who was turning 13 years old had his portrait taken in a brand new Scout uniform.
 It was the uniform just aopted by the BSA in 1922.
 He has the complete uniform including the official BSA hatchet.